The Reference and Information Department

 Faculty members are

-curricular and research needs of their departments.
+curricula and research needs of their departments.
 Each academic

 department appoints a Department Liaison for the library who has an

-overview of the department’s curriculum, as well as a strong knowledge
+overview of the department’s curriculum as well as a strong knowledge

 of the library’s collections.
 This individual initiates order requests

 for books and forwards them to their Library Liaison who authorizes

 ordering of library materials by the acquisitions department.

 responsible for a regular and ongoing program of collection assessment,